Josh-XT/Quantum/README.md

 Open ``qk.ipynb`` in VSCode, run each step from top to bottom to see outputs.

-It can also be opened [on GitHub here](https://github.com/Josh-XT/Quantum/blob/main/qk.ipynb) to view the Jupyter Notebook with outputs.
+It can also be viewed in the browser by [clicking here.](https://github.com/Josh-XT/Quantum/blob/main/qk.ipynb)